puremourning/vimspector/README.md

 Vimspector requires:

-* Vim version 8.1 with at least patch 1264, or Neovim 0.4.3
+* At least Vim version 8.2, or Neovim 0.4.3 (experimental)
 * One of the following operating systems:
   * Linux
   * macOS Mojave or later